I love dancing with people, and I love listening to stories.

 I was 7 when I started training in classical Chinese Dance.
 I can still see it clearly: my friends and I stretching our splits in the studio, getting dressed for performances.
 Backstage photographs with the biggest smiles.

 The first time I met a dancer, I was in awe.
 It was the first time I realised I could pursue dance beyond just a hobby.
-Years later, I found myself in C6-38, and dance continued taking me places I never imagined.
+Years later, I found myself in studio C6-38, and dance continued taking me places I never imagined.
 I trained further in ballet, contemporary dance, floorwork, partnering, and contact improvisation.
 It was a whole new world to me.
-Then it brought me to London, where I am currently performing, creating works, and leading classes.
+Then it brought me to London.

-I believe that everyone has the potential to dance and that movement can unlock something profound within oneself.
-Through empathy, patience, and a deep belief in positive reinforcement, I create spaces for my students to express themselves freely through movements and spoken reflections.
-I embody a playful spirit when I teach, as a reminder to myself and everyone around me that dance is ultimately about the people we share it with and the experiences we create together.
+Through empathy, patience, and a deep belief in positive reinforcement, I embody a playful spirit when I teach, as a reminder to myself and everyone around me that dance is ultimately about the people we share it with and the experiences we create together.